 - Between these inspection cycles, the furntiure may suffer from damage, vandalism, wear and tear, etc. Your staff (groundsmen, caretaker, facilities manager, etc.) may require further maintenance work or inspections to be carried out individual items.

-- The Asset Survey Android™ application makes it very convenient for staff to use their mobile phone to create new inspection records and work items – especially when they are on-site and notice something that needs attending to.
+- The Estate Survey Android™ application makes it very convenient for staff to use their mobile phone to create new inspection records and work items – especially when they are on-site and notice something that needs attending to.

 An OTISS ‘survey’ is created to plan and carry out an inspection cycle on a selected set of furniture.
 If outside agents are being used, then they can be assigned to the survey so that the have online access to the required maps, location and history.
 This ‘survey‘ record contains general information about aims, restrictions, weather on the day, overall findings, etc. Whereas an ‘inspection‘ record is stored for each item of furniture; this includes inspection date, inspector’s name, measurements, overall condition, detailed survey notes, inspection cycle, recommendations and time scales.
 See the full listing of furniture survey data stored by OTISS for each inspection.